Praizdad/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty from tmp my first directory Delete the directory my first directory in the tmp directory Write a script that changes the working directory to the previous one
+Delete the file betty from tmp my first directory Delete the directory my first directory in the tmp directory Write a script that changes the working directory to the previous one Write a script that lists all files, including hidden files, in the current directory, the parent of working directory,the /boot in long format